5 Top Reasons You Should See a Vegan Nutritionist

 Find out why they are important, who they actually help, and examples of some vegan Dietitians making waves online!

-Disclaimer: This article provides the writers own opinions.
+Disclaimer: This article provides information and the writers own opinions.
 It is not providing personal medical or dietary advice.
-Talk to your own doctor about any health concerns.
+Talk to your own doctor about health concerns.
 See our Disclaimers for more details.

-This article is not about seeing any nutritionist, but about the importance of seeing a credentialed expert known as a Registered Dietitian Nutritionist (RDN).
+This article is not about seeing any nutritionist.
+Instead, it’s about the importance of seeing a credentialed expert known as a Registered Dietitian Nutritionist (RDN).

 5 Top Reasons You Should See a Vegan Nutritionist

-Graphic that says top 5 reasons you should see a vegan registered dietitian nutritionist. reasons listed below in text.
+Graphic showing the 5 top reasons you should see a vegan registered dietitian nutritionist (spelled out in the text as well).

 1. Dietitians are credentialed nutrition experts.